rage/java-programming/data/installation.md

 10. You are ready and set.
 Good luck with this programming course!

 Note that installing the program might be a bit different on Linux.
 See the `Installation Instructions` on the download page for further information.

+## Installing java
+Lastly, it is needed to install a recent version of the Java Development Kit, if you haven't already one installed on your PC.
+You can download a recent version of the Java JDK [via this link](https://adoptopenjdk.net/releases).
+On this page, select the `OpenJDK 11 (LTS)` version and make sure the `Hotspot` JVM is selected.
+Then find your operating system in the list.
+In particular, make sure to choose either the 64-bit or 32-bit version depending on your operating system.
+Moreover, on Windows, select the `.msi` download.
+If you are working on Mac, use the `.pkg` download instead.
+After downloading, open the downloaded file and follow the installation steps that are shown on the screen to complete the installation.